SGpp/DisCoTec/docs/parallelism.md

 # Parallelism in DisCoTec

-The DisCoTec framework can work with existing MPI parallelized solver codes operating on structured grids.
+The DisCoTec framework can work with existing MPI-parallelized PDE solver codes operating on structured grids.
-In addition to the parallelism provided by the solver, it adds the combination technique's parallelism.
+In addition to the parallelism provided by the PDE solver, it adds the combination technique's parallelism.
 This is achieved mainly through *process groups* (pgs):
 `MPI_COMM_WORLD` is subdivided into equal-sized process groups